pythoncapi/pythoncapi/doc/optimization_ideas.rst

 Gilectomy project is CPython 3.6 fork which tries to remove the GIL.
 In 2017, the project did not succeed yet to scale linearly performances with the number of threads.
-It seems like **reference counting is a performance killer** for multithreading.
+It seems like **reference counting is a performance killer** for multi-threading.

-By the way, using atomic operations to access (increase in ``Py_INCREF()``, decrease and test in ``Py_DECREF()``) the reference count has been proposed, but experiment showed a slowdown of 20% on single threaded microbenchmarks.
+By the way, using atomic operations to access (increase in ``Py_INCREF()``, decrease and test in ``Py_DECREF()``) the reference count has been proposed, but experiment showed a slowdown of 20% on single threaded micro-benchmarks.

 .. _tagged-pointer: